 When we strengthen our emotional awareness we have greater capacity to safely hold and express our inner workings while honoring others’.

-Centered around care for the caregivers who serve vulnerable populations, the consulting services are focused on building caregiver resiliency and implementing trauma-informed care programming.
-Through conversations that break the stigma around mental health we will address secondary trauma, resilience building and train team members in embodied healing practices.
+Centered around care for the caregivers who serve vulnerable populations, my consulting services are focused on NGO working with vulnerable populations; building caregiver resilience and implementing trauma-informed care programming within the team structure.
+Through conversations that break the stigma around mental health we will address compassion fatigue and secondary trauma.

 I am a minority, an immigrant and a woman of color living in the United States.
-I am also a psychologist, social justice advocate, trauma-informed yoga teacher and trauma survivor.
-This project is a manifestation of the intersection of these identities paired with my experience of working through personal trauma.
-I have dedicated the last two years to personal growth and mind-body healing.
-The deeper I delve into yoga for healing and learn about its ethical foundations toward the self and others, the stronger the pull to take my practice into the world and hold spaces for self-inquiry, asana and community strengthening.
+I am also a social justice advocate, yoga teacher, trauma survivor and former therapist.
+This project is a manifestation of the intersection of these identities paired with my experience of navigating my healing journey.
+I’ve dedicated the last two years to personal growth and mind-body healing.
+The deeper I delve into yoga for healing and learn about its ethical foundations toward the self and other, the stronger the pull to take my practice into the world and hold spaces for resilience building through self-inquiry, asana and community strengthening.

-I have personally flourished from the support of a strong women by my side and feel called to pay it forward by holding spaces for other women , particularly survivors of trauma.
-I have discovered something sacred and transformative when women come together in circle and share their wisdom and stories of resilience.
-I am ready to embrace this nomadic adventure and look forward to sharing a candid account of my experiences and knowledge gained through this website via my blog, interviews and onsite photography.
+I have personally flourished from the support of a strong women by my side and feel called to pay it forward by holding spaces for womxn , particularly survivors of trauma (direct or secondary).
+I have discovered something sacred and transformative when womxn gather, connect and practice vulnerability as they share stories of resilience.
+I am ready to embrace this nomadic adventure and look forward to sharing a candid account of my experiences through my online platform.